usama1020/api-specification/functions/README.md

 # Functions

 These functions are for our [spectral](https://github.com/stoplightio/spectral) rules.
+Please name and describe your function here so we can keep track of what we have.

-**nexmo-property-name-underscores** checks our property names against the API standards.
-Basically: maximum one underscore, no hyphens, no CamelCase
+_this list is empty because we're not using any custom functions yet_